-PSCI 305 Politics of Gender (WoC)

-PSY 351 Psychology and Gender

-PSY 351 Human Sexuality

-SOAN 234 Culture and Sexuality in Africa (WoC)

-SOAN 267 Race and Gender in Media Focus (WoC)

-SOAN 313 Sociology of Sex and Gender (WoC)

-SOAN 323 Gender, Health and Illness

-SOAN 330 Inequality in Latin America (WoC)

-SOAN 432 Women of Color in the U.S. (WoC)

-SOAN 416 Gender and Sociology of the Body

-Interdisciplinary:

-IDS 415 Understanding Eating Disorders (WoC)

-IDS 418 Science, Sex and Nature

-IDS 421 Border Crossings (WoC)

-IDS 481 Notions of Beauty IDS 485 Arab and Islamic Feminisms (WoC)

-IDS 485 Arab and Islamic Feminisms (WoC)
+PSCI 305 Politics of Gender (WoC) PSY 351 Psychology of Sex and Gender PSY 351 Human Sexuality SOAN 234 Culture and Sexuality in Africa (WoC) SOAN 267 Race and Gender in Media Focus (WoC) SOAN 313 Sociology of Sex and Gender (WoC) SOAN 323 Gender, Health and Illness SOAN 330 Inequality in Latin America (WoC) SOAN 432 Women of Color in the U.S. (WoC) SOAN 416 Gender and Sociology of the Body

+WGSS 401 approved sections:

+IDS 415 Understanding Eating Disorders (WoC) IDS 418 Science, Sex and Nature IDS 421 Border Crossings (WoC) IDS 481 Notions of Beauty IDS 485 Arab and Islamic Feminisms (WoC) FREN 275 French-Speaking Africa (WoC) HIST 223: Gender and Power in US History HIST 268 History of Chinese Women (WoC) JAPN 220 Women in Modern Japan (WoC) PHIL 231 Philosophy and Sexuality PHIL 232 Philosophy and Gender PHIL 336 Social and Political Philosophy REL 122 Men, Masculinities and Religions REL 222 Feminist Theologies (WoC) REL 225 Religion, Bodies, & Sexualities REL 317 Women in Tibetan Buddhism (WoC) THEA 262 Gay and Lesbian Cinema

 WGSS 110.
 Introduction to Women's Gender Sexuality Studies.
 4. WoC.
-This course will acquaint students with some of the basic questions, concepts and problematic issues that drive women's, gender, and sexuality studies scholars, as well as the historical, political and social contexts in which these concerns and the various answers to them have arisen.
+This course will acquaint students with some of the basic questions, concepts and problematic issues that drive WGSS scholars, as well as the historical, political and social contexts in which these concerns and the various answers to them have arisen.
+Students in this class plan and produce a community education experience.
 Fulfills diversity in the U.S. requirement.
-Fulfills diversity in the U.S. requirement.
+Fulfills diversity in the U.S. requirement (1998).
+Sociocultural engagement requirement (2019).

 WGSS 150.
 Special Topics.
 4. May also be offered at 250, 350 and 450 levels.
 WGSS 260.
 Independent Study.
 4. May also be offered at 360 and 460 levels.
 WGSS 290.
 Internship.
 4. May also be offered at 290 level.